'Was tough initially to control Covid spread in densely populated Dharavi,' says Mumbai civic official

+Mumbai (Maharashtra) [India], June 14 (ANI): Dharavi in Mumbai on Monday reported zero COVID-19 cases over the last 24 hours, the first time since February 2 this year.

-Speaking to ANI, Dharavi's Additional Municipal Commissioner Kiran Dighavkar said, "It was in February when we last reported zero cases and then today we have no cases reported.
-Initially during the outbreak of COVID-19, it was tough to control the spread because people live in large numbers here and the area also has a number of small scale industries, textile factories etc."
+Speaking to ANI, Dharavi's Assistant Municipal Commissioner (G North Ward) Kiran Dighavkar said, "It was in February when we last reported zero cases and then today we have no cases reported.
+Initially, during the outbreak of COVID-19, it was tough to control the spread because people live in large numbers here and the area also has a number of small scale industries, textile factories etc."

 "The Dharavi residents use common toilets too, so the task was indeed challenging.
 During the first and second waves, we had made arrangements of quarantine centres and isolation facilities.
 We were doing tracing, testing and treatment for people on a regular basis as well as carried out door-to-door testing on a regular basis."